polkadot-fellows/runtimes/integration-tests/ahmv2/README.md

 `all(feature = "ahm-v2", not(feature = "on-chain-release-build"))`, so a release build drops the
 pallets even when `ahm-v2` is on.

+## CI

+The `ahm-v2-test` job in `.github/workflows/test.yml` runs the migrator pallet tests, the runtime wiring tests and this suite, for both networks.
+The job is informational and does not gate a merge.

 ## Running

 ```bash